CACabusas/MVFM/README.md

 1. [XAMPP](https://www.apachefriends.org/download.html)
    - Together with **Apache** and **MySQL**
 2. [phpqrcode](https://github.com/lasalesi/phpqrcode)
-   - A ZIP folder is already included in the `/lib` folder of the repository, so just extract it in the same folder to install it.
+   - A ZIP archive is already included in the `/lib` folder of the repository, so just extract it in the same folder to install it.

 > [!IMPORTANT]
 > - The libraries for generating the graphs are just fetched online.
 So if your system is not connected to the internet, the graph may not show up.
 To mitigate the issue, you can download the libraries, add it in the `/lib` folder, then import it especially in `dashboard.php` and `assessment.php`.